punk-security/dnsReaper/README.md

 To run DNS Reaper, you can use the docker image or run it with python 3.10.

+**Findings are returned in the output and more detail is provided in a local "results.csv" file.
+We also support json output as an option.**

 ### Run it with docker

 ``` docker run punksecurity/dnsreaper --help  ```